openagri-eu/OpenAgri-IrrigationManagement/README.md

 <h3> Deploying via docker </h3>

-After installing <code>docker-compose</code> you can run the following commands to run the application:
+After installing <code>docker compose</code> you can run the following commands to run the application:

 ```
 docker compose build